Over 500 pages in Epstein files were entirely blacked out, CBS News finds

 The law explicitly forbids the government from withholding records due to the risk of "embarrassment, reputational harm, or political sensitivity."
 The Justice Department said on X that no politicians' names were redacted from the files.

-Blanche's letter also said "additional lawyers of review" were necessary when reviewing grand jury transcripts.
-Judges in New York and Florida have given the government permission to release grand jury transcripts from Epstein and Maxwell's cases, but the judge overseeing the Maxwell case required the top federal prosecutor in Manhattan to "personally certify" that none of the documents contain victims' personal information.
+Blanche's letter also said "additional layers of review" were necessary when reviewing grand jury transcripts.
+Judges in New York and Florida have given the government permission to release grand jury transcripts from Epstein's and Maxwell's cases, but the judge overseeing the Maxwell case required the top federal prosecutor in Manhattan to "personally certify" that none of the documents contain victims' personal information.

 Democrats criticize the redactions in Epstein files